If you're looking at buying a new car this year, consider leasing a vehicle instead.

 - The vehicle needs to be a reasonable business vehicle; meaning that the fun Porsche you want to drive for the business may not be the right choice as it could trigger what's called a Capital Lease rule.
 This would require the vehicle to be treated as an asset and depreciated despite it not being a purchase technically.
 Best to stick to utility vehicles like sedans and SUVs and avoid sports or luxury cars.

 - You still need to track any personal miles used for the vehicle.
 This can include commuting miles if you work from an office that is not your home.
 The personal miles used will have to be subtracted from the overall automobile expenses at the end of the and usually reduces your equity in the company.

 - You may have to report the auto lease inclusion income; this is an amount that is reported if the fair market value of the vehicle exceeds a particular threshold.
 Granted the amount is usually incredibly small (for instance a $30,000 vehicle leased in 2017 and used 80% for business may end up costing you a whole $20 in additional income to report).
 The more expensive the vehicle the higher the inclusion cost.

-Some vehicles can be depreciated 100% in the first year if purchased, which can create a HUGE tax savings impact for your business but these generally apply to “fleet” type vehicles like heavy trucks and SUVs.
-The IRS allows in some case a full 100% deduction in the year of purchase, however that would still mean you would carry the loan on your balance sheet to be repaid AND you would have to do the same business vs. personal mile tracking as with the lease.
+Some vehicles can be depreciated 100% in the first year if purchased, which can create a HUGE tax savings impact for your business but these generally apply to "fleet" type vehicles like heavy trucks and SUVs.
+The IRS allows (in some cases) a full 100% deduction in the year of purchase, however, that would still mean you would carry the loan on your balance sheet to be repaid AND you would have to do the same business vs. personal mile tracking as with the lease.
 This makes leasing a vehicle in most situations the right option.

-If you’re considering a new vehicle talk to us at Formations first; we can assess our customers’ individual business needs and taxability and advise on the best route to take.
+If you're considering a new vehicle, talk to us at Formations first.
+We can assess your individual business needs, and tax liability, and advise on the best route to take.